joshuadoan/space-friends/readme.md

 - Clicking on the name of a laborer, pirate, shop, etc will take you to their journal.
 - wasd (or arrow keys) will move the camera
-- zoom slider will zoom
+- zoom slider will zoom (or command + or command -)

 ## The Simulation: